vincentleeuwen/python-cooking-with-objects/README.md

 1. create a class for menu
 2. create a class for dish
-3. add a initialize method to the menu to create a array of dishes
+3. add an initialize method to the menu to create an array of dishes
-4. add a initialize method to the dish
+4. add an initialize method to the dish
-5. create a array of dishes calling its constructor with a name
+5. create an array of dishes calling its constructor with a name
 6. let the waiter know about the menu
 7. let the waiter tell guests the contents of the menu
 8. test your progress